kross77/md/cv-draft.md

 - Engaged with customers through targeted messaging.

 ### Key Achievements:
-- Improved campaign effectiveness with personalized communication.
+- Enhanced email campaign performance, resulting in a **35% increase in click-through rates** and improved product sign-ups.
-- Increased customer retention through engaging digital marketing efforts.
+- Boosted customer retention by **15%** through effective segmentation and targeted campaigns.

 ---